glenco/glamer/README.md

 The files in this project are used to build the files from projects NR, CosmoLib and SLsimLib into the GLAMER static library using cmake.
 This is the recommended method for building the library on amy platform.

-third party requirements:  git, cmake
+third party requirements:  git, cmake, C++11 compatible compiler

-basic installation
+###basic installation

 cloning the code: (requires git on you machine)